pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/README.md

  ![drop-columns](/img/drop-columns.png)

-Further, based on the multi-colinearity analysis results, we can also drop the columns adults and agents for whom the variance inflation factor scores are greater than 5.
+Further, based on the multi-colinearity analysis results, we can also drop the columns 'adults' and 'agents' for whom the variance inflation factor scores are greater than 5.

  ![drop-more-columns](/img/drop-more-columns.png)